How do I get a library card?

 There are two ways to register for a library card—online or in person

-Fill out the online registration form and submit.
+Fill out the and submit.
 A response will return immediately with your eCard number if an email address was submitted.
 There will also be an email sent with a “New Customer Notification” subject line, confirming your eCard number. eCards are valid for 3 years.
 Keep the email or print out your new library card number.

 Once you have your eCard, you may immediately use any of our remotely-available electronic resources and place holds (requests) on items.
 You must replace your e-Card with a full-service card when you come to the library to check-out items.